Tatsuya-Nonogaki/Scratch/README_cloudinit-linux-vm-deploy.md

 ---

-## Template infra — what we change and why
+## Template Infra: What is Changed and Why

 `infra/cloud.cfg` and `infra/99-template-maint.cfg` are tuned to make the source Template safe to operate and easy to clone: